Jesus College currently offers one annual essay prize to potential students.

 This annual essay prize is awarded to a secondary school student who shows an outstanding understanding of, and ability in, law.

 The prize is open to students worldwide who are in their final or penultimate year of school.
-The prize will be awarded at a ceremony to be held at Jesus College in late summer 2018.
+The next prize will be awarded at a ceremony to be held at Jesus College in summer 2019.

 - First Prize: £300

 These prizes can be shared, at the discretion of the Law Fellows.

 Up to ten candidates may also receive an Honourable Mention certificate and be invited to the prize ceremony at Jesus College.

 The 2019 topic is "'If A's unlawful conduct causes B to suffer a loss, A should be liable to pay B compensation to make good the entirety of B's loss, whatever the type of loss, whatever its extent'.
 Do you agree?"

 Essays may be up to 1,500 words in length, including any footnotes and headings.